top of page

 Brass tubes, water

-Center for Digital Art in Holon, Rakia mission
+Center for Digital Art Holon

 ‘Impossible Object’ is a sculpture made of liquid water.
 The liquid’s three-dimensional form does not get its shape from any vessel and as such cannot exist on earth, but only in Outer Space in the absence of gravity.
 The sculpture is built as a composition of brass rods and tubes, through which water flows.
 With no gravitation to direct the water downwards, the water adheres to the sculpture’s metal structure, forming a dynamic three-dimensional liquid composition, shaped by water’s surface tension forces and its tendency to cling to structures due to adhesion forces.